|

 needle.

-enough firm turns of thread to secure the loop.
-Cut off the excess ends of
+firm turns of thread to secure the loop.

-level bed for applying the dressing of your choice.
-The loop should be large
+applying the dressing of your choice.
+The loop

-threaded through it.
-Apply a coat of thin varnish to the whipping.
+through it.
+Apply a coat of thin varnish to the

 The